COVID-19 Information and Resources

 Before meeting with family

-– Your 90-year-old uncle is probably not going to change his personality at this point in his life
+– Your grumpy uncle is probably not going to change his personality just because it’s a holiday

 – Some people are not good at math or tennis; some are not good at relationships

-– Life changes for family members may alter traditions and dynamics
+– You may need to accept that life changes may alter traditions and dynamics

-– Reach for agreement on the menu, limit on spending for gifts, or time of departure
+– Reach for agreement on on thing like the menu, limits on spending for gifts, or meeting time

-• Identify and confirm an ally (either someone at or outside of the gathering)
+- Identify an ally (either someone at or outside of the gathering) in case things become difficult

-– Be ready with a response such as “I choose to not discuss politics”
+– Be ready with a response such as “let’s not discuss politics”

-– Have a mantra or phrase that can help you cope – “Holidays are time-limited”
+– Have an internal mantra or phrase that can help you cope – “Holidays are time-limited”

-– Have a ready-made excuse for a break, such as taking the dog for a walk
+– Have a ready-made reason for a break, such as taking the dog for a walk

-• Accept that your budget may not parallel that of others and commit to being OK with what you value and can afford
+- Accept that your budget may not parallel that of others

 During the Visit or Gathering

 You may ask “why should I be the one to make adjustments?”
-Because, you want a happy holiday.
+Because, you want a happy, low stress holiday.

 In the words of Wayne Dyer, “How people treat you is their karma; How you react is yours.”